lvplay2/PvZ-QotL-Widescreen/README.md

-# PvZ Quality of the Lawn-Decompile
+# Plants vs. Zombies: Quality of The Lawn (Widescreen)
- A edit of the PvZ Decompile that adds QoL features
+An edit of the Plants vs. Zombies decompilation that adds Quality of Life features.
+(Widescreen)

-# Credits:
+# Credits
-Electr0Gunner.
+- Electr0Gunner

-Creators of OG Decompile.
+- Creators of the original decompilation

-PvZ Modding Association Members.
+- PvZ Modding Association Members.
 (BreakfastBrainz2, InLiothixie, omeji_)

+# Building
+**IMPORTANT:** Make sure to use the Debug folder along with the executables, as these binaries won't work with the original game assets.
+#### Visual Studio
+Open the solution file "PlantsVsZombies.sln" with Visual Studio and compile from there.

+#### Build Tools for Visual Studio (MSBuild)
+Go to the root directory of this project and run ``` msbuild PlantsVsZombies.sln ```.